Week 3 Assignment 50 Points

 • Entrance Animation: At least ONE purposeful entrance animation (e.g., bullet points appearing one-by-one to guide the audience)

-• Images/Graphics: At least ONE image or graphic per content slide
+• At least one relevant image on every content slide

 Common Mistake